SkylineCommunications/Skyline.DataMiner.Utils.ConnectorAPI.NetInsightNimbra/README.md

 ## About

-This Nuget package helps to handle the different requests to the NetInsight Nimbra node connector and NetInsight Nimbra Application Manager connector.
+This solution helps to handle the different requests to the NetInsight Nimbra node connector and NetInsight Nimbra Application Manager connector.

 ## Projects